 - The many conflicts and unexplainable behaviors of many characters: There wasn’t a real purpose for everyone’s behaviors and how NOT all things could be explained and reasoned.
 That was how life was and it was portrayed really well in here.

 - The life messages associated with the bus such as “Life is like a bus ride, it is a long one and there aren’t any two stops similar to each other.”

-There are many other things that I really like about this series also but don’t want to list it all.
-It’s a really great series overall and not over-done.
-Even if ATV doesn’t have the technology or budget like TVB to make it all high class, but the plot itself beats TVB any day.
-The way it is filmed, it seems more realistic and could be relate to unlike the glamorous gist that doesn’t seem real enough because of the “trying too hard” part TVB often put in.
+There were many other things that I really liked about this series also but didn’t want to list it all.
+It was a really great series overall and not over-done.
+Even if ATV didn’t have the technology or budget like TVB to make it all high class, but the plot itself beat TVB any day.
+The way it was filmed, it seemed more realistic and could be related to, unlike the glamorous gist that didn’t seem real enough because of the “trying too hard” part TVB often put in.

-This series not only has an excellent cast but also an excellent story to go with it.
+This series not only had an excellent cast but also an excellent story to go with it.

 Posted (on Xanga): November 17, 2008